-transforms as a modular form of weight 2
+transforms as a modular form of weight 2,

-By replacing all $E_2(\tau)$ by $\hE_2(\tau,\btau)$, the amplitudes $\calF_g$ transforms as a modular function of weight $2g-2$ at the cost of loosing holomorphicity.
-This non-holomorphicity is regarded as the holomorphic anomaly of the amplitudes.
-In other words, the modular/holomorphic anomaly of the amplitudes always appears through $E_2$.
+By replacing all $E_2(\tau)$ by $\hE_2(\tau,\btau)$, the amplitude $\calF_g$ transforms as a modular function of weight $2g-2$ at the cost of losing holomorphicity.
+This non-holomorphicity is regarded as the holomorphic anomaly of the amplitude.
+In other words, the modular/holomorphic anomaly of the amplitude always appears through $E_2$.
 For later convenience, we introduce a normalized notation $\bE := \frac{1}{24}E_2$ and let

 measure the holomorphic anomaly.
 We also introduce a normalized variable $\phi = 2\pi i\varphi + \phi_0$, so that